 Yesterday my husband got put into the bishopric of our ward as the second counselor.

-A quick little bit of background for you—in the Church of Jesus Christ of Latter-Day Saints (more commonly referred to as the LDS or “Mormon” church), members are called to serve in various capacities in the congregations to which they pertain.
+A quick little bit of background for you—in The Church of Jesus Christ of Latter-Day Saints, members are called to serve in various capacities in the congregations to which they pertain.
 All callings are voluntary and unpaid, and no one self-elects himself (or herself) to any calling—it is all done under the authority of the leadership of the church.
 Although our church callings and responsibilities are a huge part of our lives, I haven’t taken much time to write about them on here, but I just want to make it clear that we take these church responsibilities very seriously.